CloudsDocker/cloudsdocker.github.io/source/_posts/2017-12-08-Router-In-Angular.md

 A router must be configured with a list of route definitions.

 ## mechanism
-When the application requests navigation to the path /crisis-center, the router activates an instance of CrisisListComponent, displays its view, and updates the browser's address location and history with the URL for that path.
+- When the application requests navigation to the path /crisis-center, the router activates an instance of CrisisListComponent, displays its view, and updates the browser's address location and history with the URL for that path.
+- Pass the array of routes, appRoutes, to the RouterModule.forRoot method.
+It returns a module, containing the configured Router service provider, plus other providers that the routing library requires.
+Once the application is bootstrapped, the Router performs the initial navigation based on the current browser URL

 # Reference
 - https://angular.io/guide/router